+In this chapter, we first summarize existing techniques for modeling the dynamics of processes.
+We then introduce additional considerations for the use of events and rules in process modeling, especially in the context of serviceoriented computing.
 In particular, this chapter illustrates the use of integration rules, invariant rules, and application exception rules together with the concept of assurance points to model the more dynamic nature of service-oriented computing.
-Integration rules are similar to the use of events and rules to control process flow [10, 11, 19, 22, 38].
+Integration rules are similar to the use of events and rules to control process flow [11, 12, 20, 38].
 They are different, however, in that events are raised before and after the execution of services to trigger integration rules that test control logic that is orthogonal to the main procedural specification of process flow.
 Assurance points (APs) enhance the use of integration rules, providing checkpoints that are placed at critical locations in the flow of a process.
 An AP is used to store execution data that is passed as parameters to integration rules that check pre and post conditions and invoke additional execution logic.
 APs are also used as intermediate rollback points to support compensation, retry, and contingent procedures in an attempt to maximize forward recovery.

 Whereas integration rules can be used to check data conditions at certain points in process execution, invariants provide a stronger way to monitor data conditions that must hold over a certain period of time during the execution of a process, especially when data items cannot be locked over the span of multiple service executions.
-Invariants are activated with a starting AP, deactivated with an ending AP, and monitor the data of the invariant condition in between APs using a concept known as Delta-Enabled Grid Services (DEGS [3].
+Invariants are activated with a starting AP, deactivated with an ending AP, and monitor the data of the invariant condition in between APs using a concept known as Delta-Enabled Grid Services (DEGS) [2].
 An invariant therefore allows a process to declare data conditions that are critical to the execution of the process, but to allow multiple processes to access the same data in an optimistic fashion.
 When critical data conditions are violated, as detected by the DEGS capability, recovery conditions can be invoked.

 Finally, application exception rules provide a way to interrupt the execution of a process in response to exceptional conditions and to respond to exceptions in different ways depending on the state of the executing process as determined by assurance points.
-Application exception rules can also be combined with a data dependency analysis procedure associated with the use of DEGS to provide a way to help a process determine how its own recovery or forward execution can be affected by the failure and recovery of other processes that are accessing shared data [46, 47, 49].
+Application exception rules can also be combined with a data dependency analysis procedure associated with the use of DEGS to provide a way to help a process determine how its own recovery or forward execution can be affected by the failure and recovery of other processes that are accessing shared data [46].
 This is especially important for maintaining data consistency in environments that cannot provide traditional transaction processing guarantees.

 In the sections that follow, we first outline past work in the area of process modeling with a specific focus on the use of events, rules, and exception handling to provide dynamic behavior.
-We then provide motivation for integration rules, assurance points, invariants, and application exception rules in the context of decentralized process execution agents (PEXAs) for service-oriented computing.
+We then provide motivation for integration rules, assurance points, invariants, and application exception rules in the context of decentralized process execution agents (PEXAs) that we have developed as part of our research on service-oriented computing.
 We then elaborate on assurance points and the rule functionality of our research.
-The chapter concludes with a summary and discussion of future research for modeling methodologies, modeling tools, and execution environments that support the dynamic capabilities outlined in this chapter.
+The chapter concludes with a summary and discussion of future research for modeling methodologies, modeling tools, and execution environments that support events and rules.

-2 Status of Conceptual Modeling for Business Processes
+2 Conceptual Modeling of Business Processes

-As described in a comparative analysis by Lu and Sadiq [29], most modeling techniques can be categorized as either graph-based techniques or rule-based techniques, where graph-based techniques are based on Petri nets [9] and rule-based techniques are based on the use of event-condition-action rules and/or agent technology.
+As described by Lu and Sadiq [26], most modeling techniques can be categorized as either graph-based techniques or rule-based techniques.
 The following subsections summarize graph and rule-based techniques, with a focus on support for dynamic capabilities.